AUTHORS

 SAYAKA ŌSAKI (b.
 1982) is a poet, and her second collection of poetry, Pointing Impossible, was awarded the 2014 Nakahara Chūya Prize.
 She has also written two children’s books.
 “I Cook, and Eat” was first published in vol. 28 of the Japanese MONKEY.

 HIROKO OYAMADA (b.
 1983) is one of Japan’s most promising young writers.
 Her short novels The Factory, The Hole, and Weasels in the Attic were translated by David Boyd and published by New Directions.
-Her story “Spider Lily” was translated by Juliet Winters Carpenter and published in the Japan issue of Granta (Spring 2014).
+Her story “Spider Lilies” was translated by Juliet Winters Carpenter and published in the Japan issue of Granta (Spring 2014).
 “Lost in the Zoo” and “Extra Innings,” translated by David Boyd, appear in vols.
 6 and 7 of Monkey Business.
-“Something Sweet,” “Along the Embankment,” “Turtles,” and “Flight,” also translated by David Boyd, are featured in MONKEY, vols.
-1–4.
+Her stories are featured in MONKEY, vols.
+1–5.

 KENJI OZAWA (b.
 1968) is one of the most popular singer-songwriters in Japan.
 The original Japanese version of “Silver Coins from the Red Mountain” appeared in the sixth (“Music”) issue of the Japanese Monkey, and in vol. 6 (2016) of Monkey Business.